armandombi/ApiGateway/README.md

 - Add metrics capabilities by using Application insights, Raygun or any other metrics tool used by the company (This can be done with Serilog sinks)
 - Adding nginx and letsencrypt to provide SSL capabilities
 - Implement Event Sourcing to improve message tracing, reliability and scalability capabilities
+- Add an API Gateway such as Ocelot to better handle requests in a centralized way, load balancing, attack protection among other features

 ## License